sharath-yanamandra/project-management-tool/README.md

 3. **Data file access**: If your app needs to access the JSON data file, make sure it uses relative paths that will work in an executable context.

-Would you like me to help with any specific part of this process?
-For example, I could create a more detailed PyInstaller specification file for your exact needs.